HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

  ❗ For study or use case specific names, it is recommended to put the property under a `custom` namespace (e.g., `"custom":{"myvarname"})`.
 Adding additional properties here are for well established standards and/or property names used in practice.

- ☝️ The use of [`propertyNames`](https://json-schema.org/draft-07/json-schema-validation#rfc.section.6.5.8) was used to:
+ ☝️ At the root level, [`propertyNames`](https://json-schema.org/draft-07/json-schema-validation#rfc.section.6.5.8) was used to:

  1. allow inclusion and minimal validation of these extra properties (ie of only the existence of property names) without making any assumptions about corresponding property types.
  2. It also provides a clear distinction between "core" properties and "extra" properties.